 Stonyfield Farm makes a thick, rich, Greek-style dairy product that comes in 0% fat to full-fat varieties.
-Four flavor options including plain provide a nice variety to eat alone or to mix with other ingredients.Read more
+Four flavor probiotic yogurts including plain provide a nice variety to eat alone or to mix with other ingredients.Read more

 The live active cultures include S. thermophilus, L. bulgaricus, L. acidophilus, Bifidus, L. Paracasei and L. Rhamnosus.
 You get a nice 5-8 grams of protein per serving.
 This is an organic, pasture-raised a dairy product that comes in the delicious flavors of maple, vanilla, strawberry, and plain.

 Made without any toxic pesticides or artificial hormones, this product is one you can feel confident in giving to your children and family.
 You also don't have to worry about any antibiotics or GMOs and the taste is delicious!